Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 228,790, 88,929 total housing units (homes and apartments), and a median house value of $309,755, Boise real estate prices are well above average cost compared to national prices.
+With 228,790 people, 89,975 houses or apartments, and a median cost of homes of $325,277, Boise real estate prices are well above average cost compared to national prices.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Boise differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Boise - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Boise real estate investment or home purchase decisions.

 |$451,001 - $601,000||15.0|

 |$150,001 - $300,000||34.0|

 |$75,001 - $150,000||3.0|